Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Florida Atlantic vs Fairleigh Dickinson Insights & Trends

-- In their past 10 contests, the Owls have gone over the total five times.
+- The Knights have gone over the total in four of their past 10 contests.

-- Fairleigh Dickinson has a 6-4 record against the spread while going 6-4 overall over its last 10 games.

-- In their past 10 games, the Knights have hit the over four times.

 - When it scores more than 65 points, Fairleigh Dickinson is 10-13-1 against the spread and 16-10 overall.